Visiting Banff in May? Here’s All You Need to Know

 - Ski Resorts open until the middle of the month.

-- Sunny, warm and pleasant days.
+- Sunny, warm and pleasant days with a low chance of wildfires.

 - Biking the Bow Valley Parkway car free!